Advanced Nurse Practitioners

 Nursing Diploma 2011, Trained in Diabetes, Cervical Cytology, Child Immunisations, Travel Vaccinations, Ear care, ECG, Phlebotomy.

-Healthcare assistants support Practice Nurses with their daily work and carry out tasks such as phlebotomy (drawing blood), blood pressure measurement and new patient checks.
-They may act as a chaperone when a patient or Doctor requests one.
+Healthcare practitioners support Practice Nurses with their daily work and carry out tasks such as phlebotomy (drawing blood), new patient checks, wound care, ECGs, 24 hr BP and normal blood pressure, dressings, diabetic reviews, CHD kidney reviews, heart reviews, minor surgery assisting, B12 injections, flu and pneumonia injections, stock management, removal of sutures, learning disabilities reviews and home visits.
+They may also act as a chaperone when a patient or Doctor requests one.

 Amanda Brittle (f)